mpv-player/mpv/DOCS/man/options.rst

     you should not need to change this option.

     :decoder: Use decoder reordering functionality.
-Unlike in classic MPlayer and mplayer2, this includes a dTS fallback.
+Unlike in classic MPlayer and mplayer2, this includes a DTS fallback.
 (Default.)
     :sort:    Maintain a buffer of unused pts values and use the lowest value for the frame.
     :auto:    Try to pick a working mode from the ones above automatically.